ruby/win32api/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/hsbt/win32api.
+Bug reports and pull requests are welcome on GitHub at https://github.com/ruby/win32api.

+## License

+The gem is available as open source under the terms of the [BSD-2-Clause](LICENSE.txt).